hgn/barnowld/README.md

 other unnatural behavior.
 Or because the name can easily be turned into a cute logo and was still free as a project name.
 You can choose the reason yourself.*

+**Warning:** barnowld is a PoC project.
+I have tested it with many different side-channel PoCs, and carefully tuned thresholds, but in the end it needs more validation to be used productively!

 Idea of the daemon: try to detect unnatural CPU characteristics with as little computational effort as possible, which can be traced back to side-channel attacks with a very high probability.
 If these are detected, report the whole